scalameta/scalameta/docs/hosts.md

   NB!
 Since trees can't be mutated in-place, reference equality (`Tree.eq` and `Tree.ne`) should not be used to work with trees.
 The only reliable way of comparing trees for equality is `Tree.==` and `Tree.!=`.

-  NB!
-Syntactic APIs are guaranteed to be thread-safe.
-Semantic APIs are only thread-safe if the underlying host is thread-safe.
-For example, scalac's compile-time reflection is highly mutable and hence thread-unsafe.
-This means that code analyses powered by scalac-based hosts won't be parallelizable.

   1. Trees strongly emphasize safety by construction in the sense that they disallow creation of syntactically invalid language constructs (e.g. it's impossible to create trees that represent classes without primary constructors or applications of types to terms).
 As much validation as possible is pushed to compile time via precise types of tree fields, and some leftovers whose validation was too heavyweight to encode in types are verified at runtime.
 For you as a host implementor this means that you'll have to be really precise in arguments that you provide to our tree creation facilities.

   1. Palladium strives for fully faithful representation of language concepts in its reflection API.
 Among other things, this means that our trees comprehensively describe all syntactic sugar defined by Scala spec.
 For instance, `(x, y)` in `val (x, y) = 2` remains `(x, y)`, not a pair of `x` and `y` split over two vals, and `List[_]` is actually represented as a type application to `Type.Placeholder`, not as a `Type.Existential`.
 Depending on the amount of desugarings performed by your host, this aspect of Palladium might be either trivial or extremely challenging.